AstroNvim/astrocommunity/lua/astrocommunity/pack/laravel/README.md

 # Laravel Pack

-**Note:** Installation of `phpactor` requires `composer` **Note:** For proper blade template highlighting, you'll need to update the queries file https://github.com/EmranMR/tree-sitter-blade/discussions/20
+**Note:** Installation of `phpactor` requires `composer` **Note:** `laravel-dev-generators` in your path.
+See the releases section of https://github.com/haringsrob/laravel-dev-tool **Note:** For proper blade template highlighting, you'll need to update the queries file https://github.com/EmranMR/tree-sitter-blade/discussions/20

 This plugin pack does the following: